 The Jane Gifford has been the regatta flagship since she was reconstructed and re-launched by Peter Thompson in 2009.
 She will probably be so for the next fifty years, having been re-built to last, unlike the original scows, which were expected to have a working life only a decade or two.

 The iconic Jane Gifford was eventually responsible for the revival of the anniversary day scow races.
 It took a few years, but eventually the city’s competitive streak kicked in.
 During the 2010s scow after scow was built, as enterprises scrambled for their share of the exposure that the hallmark clouds of sailcloth provided.
 Their anniversary weekends commence with the night race to Mahurangi, on the Friday evening, a tradition that dating from 1966 and the Devonport Yacht Club.

 Two years earlier, the Mahurangi Regatta quietly celebrated its bicentennial—because the date chosen was somewhat arbitrary, not too much was made of the milestone.

-The shoreside regatta director looked relaxed, pleased with his second year’s efforts and enjoying the respite before the grand finale, the tug-o-war, which will be held when the burly scowmen return from their racing.
+The shoreside regatta director looked relaxed, pleased with his second year’s efforts and enjoying the respite before the grand finale, the tug-o-war, which will be held when the burly scowmenof all genders return from their racing.
 He says to the chairman:

-You realise don’t you, that in a mere fourteen years, Mahurangi Incorporated will be one hundred.
+You realise, don’t you, that in another 14 years, Mahurangi Action’ll actually be a hundred.

-Yes, but that’ll be your problem; I’ll be well-retired by then.
+Yes, but that’ll be your baby; I’ll be well-retired by then.